2006 Islamic Courts Union offensive: United States involvement

 The McClatchy article went on to cite U.S. politicians have played a part in American policy surrounding the conflict.
 Former majority leader in the Republican Party-run House of Representatives, Dick Armey, has been lobbying for Ethiopia and working to block a vote on a bipartisan bill (HR 5680) entitled "Ethiopia Freedom, Democracy and Human Rights Advancement Act of 2006" to cut U.S. security aid to Ethiopia if it failed to halt political repression.
 The Bush administration also opposed the bill.

 The United States opposition to the formation of an Islamic Somalia led to the CIA making secret payments to aid Somali warlords in early 2006 organized under the name Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT).
 Between May and June 2006, the Second Battle of Mogadishu occurred between the ARPCT and the ICU.
 The result was the driving of the ARPCT forces from Mogadishu, and the militant rise of the ICU.

 Timeline

 Second Battle of Mogadishu (May – June 2006)

 On June 4, 2006, the Courts and an alliance of Mogadishu warlords (formally gathering under the title Alliance for the Restoration of Peace and Counter-Terrorism in February 2006) had fought sporadically for years in minor turf battles over Mogadishu districts.
 By March 2006 this had escalated to a decisive street war.
 This led to major hostilities escalating in May dubbed the Second Battle of Mogadishu.

-The Baidoa government's prime minister, Ali Mohammed Ghedi, demanded that the warlords cease fighting the ICU, but this command was universally ignored and so Gedi dismissed them from Parliament.

-The battles for each of Mogadishu's districts were bloody and vicious and caused significant collateral damage, with hundreds killed or wounded in the crossfire.
-As the months crawled by however, the Islamic Courts began to gain the upper hand.

 By June 4 the ICU had taken Balcad and seized the primary ARPCT base in Mogadishu.
 The ICU was poised on the brink of victory.
 By June 6 the warlords who had banded together to resist the Courts either retreated to Ethiopia or surrendered to the Islamic Courts, making the ICU the new masters of Mogadishu and its important port.

-The Islamic Courts had imposed strict law and order over the parts of Mogadishu they controlled during the battles, and with their final victory law and order was declared to have returned to Mogadishu for the first time in 15 years.
-This accomplishment was applauded both internationally and domestically as a significant achievement, but worries and fears of the ICU's intentions began to appear both domestically and internationally.